anthay/loon/README.md

 ## 6. LICENSE

-**loon-cpp** is hereby released into the public domain by it's author
+**loon-cpp** is hereby released into the public domain by its author

 >This is free and unencumbered software released into the public domain.